marco-mig/dmd-motion-detection/README.md

-# Real-Time Video Surveillance Using Dynamic Mode Decomposition
+# Real-Time Motion Detection Using Dynamic Mode Decomposition

-This GitHub repository includes all of the necessary files and scripts in order to generate the figures in the paper 'Real-Time Video Surveillance Using Dynamic Mode Decomposition' by Marco Mignacca, Simone Brugiapaglia and Jason Bramburger.
+This GitHub repository includes all of the necessary files and scripts in order to generate the figures in the paper 'Real-Time Motion Detection Using Dynamic Mode Decomposition' by Marco Mignacca, Simone Brugiapaglia and Jason Bramburger.

 # Matlab Information